opendigital/smart-energy-game/tests/game.output.main.md

   answer\_key         `{'q4a': 2, 'q4b': 1, 'q4c': 2, 'q4d': 2, 'q4e': 1, 'q4f': 2}`
   attempts            `0`
   can\_review         `0`
-  page\_title         `'Comprehension: Quiz 4/4'`
+  page\_title         `'Comprehension Quiz 4/4'`
   participant\_vars   `{'qattempts': {'q1': 2, 'q2': 1, 'q3a': 1, 'q3b': 1, 'q4a': 0, 'q4b': 0, 'q4c': 0, 'q4d': 0, 'q4e': 0, 'q4f': 0}, 'qcorrect': {'q1': 0, 'q2': 1, 'q3a': 1, 'q3b': 1, 'q4a': 0, 'q4b': 0, 'q4c': 0, 'q4d': 0, 'q4e': 0, 'q4f': 0}, 'player_contributions': [], 'player_witholdings': [], 'player_total_witheld': 0, 'player_total_contrib': 0, 'quiz_bonus': 0}`
   progress            `'Quiz'`
-  q4\_hints           `['The correct answer is $0.30.
-You are paid $0.01 for each of the 30 energy tokens left in your private account.', 'The correct answer is $0.72.
-The 900 energy tokens meets the conservation goal, so the $9 is doubled to $18 and distributed equally to all 25 players, resulting in a $0.72 bonus pay.', ' The correct answer is $1.02.
-Add the energy token value in your private account ($0.30) and the bonus ($0.72) to get your final pay of $1.02.', 'The correct answer is $0.30.
-You are paid $0.01 for each of the 30 energy tokens left in your private account, even if the group does not meet the conservation goal of 900 tokens', 'The correct answer is $0.00.
-The 850 energy tokens do not meet the group conservation goal of 900 energy tokens, so no conservation bonus is paid. ', ') The correct answer is $0.30.
+  q4\_hints           `['The correct answer is **$0.30**.
+You are paid $0.01 for each of the 30 energy tokens left in your private account.', 'The correct answer is **$0.72**.
+The 900 energy tokens meets the conservation goal, so the $9 is doubled to $18 and distributed equally to all 25 players, resulting in a $0.72 bonus pay.', ' The correct answer is **$1.02**.
+Add the energy token value in your private account ($0.30) and the bonus ($0.72) to get your final pay of $1.02.', 'The correct answer is **$0.30**.
+You are paid $0.01 for each of the 30 energy tokens left in your private account, even if the group does not meet the conservation goal of 900 tokens', 'The correct answer is **$0.00**.
+The 850 energy tokens do not meet the group conservation goal of 900 energy tokens, so no conservation bonus is paid. ', ') The correct answer is **$0.30**.
 Add the energy token values in your private account ($0.30) and the bonus from the group conservation account ($0.00) to get your final pay of $0.30.']` show\_hint          `False`
   ------------------- -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------